-Switch Description @filename Read in switches from configuration file.
+Read in switches from configuration file.

+@filename

 The file may contain line breaks, and may contain any set of command-line switches.
-For example, the following Windows command file holds a set of command-line switches for a server named iqdemo that allows 10 connections, sets the maximum catalog page size to 4096 bytes, and loads the iqdemo database: iqdemo.cfg # # Default startup parameters for the IQ demo data- base # -n iqdemo -x tcpip{port=2638} # The following parameters are also found in the configuration file # %IQDIR%\scripts\default.cfg.
-Any parameters not specified below # and not in the start up parameter list, will be added by start_iq # using default.cfg as a guide. -c 48m -gc 20 -gd all -gl all -gm 10 -gp 4096 -iqmc 32 -iqtc 24 If this configuration file is saved as c:\config.txt, the file can be used in a command line as follows: start_iq @c:\config.txt
+For example, the following Windows command file holds a set of command-line switches for a server named iqdemo that allows 10 connections, and sets the maximum catalog page size to 4096 bytes, and starts the iqdemo database:

+'''

+iqdemo.cfq

+Default startup parameters for the IO demo database

+-n iqdemo

+-x tcpip{port=2638}

+The following parameters are also found in the configuration file

+%IQDIR%\scripts\default.cfg.
+Any parameters not specified below

+and not in the start up parameter list, will be added by start_iq

+using default.cfg as a guide.

+-c 48m

+-qc 20

+-qd all

+-ql all

+-am 10

+-gp 4096

+-iqmc 32

+-iatc 24

+'''

+If this configuration file is saved as c:\config.txt, the file can be used in a command line as follows:

+'''

+start_iq @c:\config.txt

+'''